Mathephor-CeJi/mathephor-ceji.github.io/README.md

 ## (Pre)Publications

-1. _Kac-Schwarz operators of type B, quantum spectral curves and spin Hurwitz numbers,_ with Zhiyuan Wang and Chenglang Yang. [arXiv preprint.](https://arxiv.org/abs/2211.08687)
+1. _Kac-Schwarz operators of type B, quantum spectral curves and spin Hurwitz numbers,_ with Zhiyuan Wang and Chenglang Yang.
+To appear in *Journal of Geometry and Physics*. [arXiv preprint.](https://arxiv.org/abs/2211.08687)

 2. _A bilinear fermionic form formula,_ with Shuai Guo and Chenglang Yang.
 In preparation.